saychuwho/undergraduate_learning/README.md

 All codes works on modified xv6 x86 version which is in [DGIST datalab](https://github.com/dgist-datalab/xv6).
 Every project have proper branches.
 Project code is in .patch form.

-- project 1 / 블로그 설명 : CFS scheduler + process priority change system call / EEVDF scheduler (rbtree.c, rbtree.h from linux 2.6.23 is needed)
+- project 1 : CFS scheduler + process priority change system call / EEVDF scheduler (rbtree.c, rbtree.h from linux 2.6.23 is needed)
-- project 2 / 블로그 설명 : inverted page table (not work properly since this doesn't pass all usertests, but it boots)
+- project 2 : inverted page table (not work properly since this doesn't pass all usertests, but it boots)
-- project 3 / 블로그 설명 : RAID 5 (it requires lots of disk block cache)
+- project 3 : RAID 5 (it requires lots of disk block cache)

 ### Computer Algorithm